fabriziosalmi/proxmox-lxc-autoscale/README.md

 If the conditions set in the configuration are met, you will quickly observe scaling operations in action.

 > [!IMPORTANT]
 > You need to check your `/lib/systemd/system/lxcfs.service` file for the presence of the `-l` option which makes `loadavg` retrieval working as expected.
-Here the correct configuration:
+Here the required configuration:
 >
 > ```
 > [Unit]